Trump Says Gas Prices Will Drop To $2 'Pretty Soon' And It Will Be 'Better Than A Tax Cut' - But Is That Realistic?

 This time around, however, could prove a different story.
 That's because Trump's promise of an energy policy“defined by maximum production, maximum prosperity, and maximum power” could face maximum roadblocks.

-September's Consumer Price Index (CPI), released by the Bureau of Labor Statistics (BLS) earlier this month, shows overall energy prices jumped 2.8% year-over-year, with electricity up 5.1% and natural gas increasing a whopping 11.7%.
+September's Consumer Price Index (CPI), released by the Bureau of Labor Statistics (BLS), shows overall energy prices jumped 2.8% year-over-year, with electricity up 5.1% and natural gas increasing a whopping 11.7%.
 Meanwhile, the EIA data shows that average residential electricity prices rose 10.5% between the time Trump took office and August of this year.

 And energy prices could get worse if the non-partisan climate think tank Energy Innovation's projections are correct.
 The group warned that Trump's One Big Beautiful Bill, passed earlier this year, could cut power generation while at the same time raising wholesale electricity prices by 74% over the next decade, bumping overall household energy expenditures up by $170.
 [6]